Post-Quantum Cryptography —

 SPHINCS+ is inherently constant-time.
 WOTS+ and FORS leaf computations use secret-dependent hash inputs, but the hash functions themselves (SHA3-256) are constant-time by nature.
 SPHINCS+ is the default for SBT minting at H-256-H tier for maximum side-channel resistance alongside maximum algorithm diversity.

-Biometric Matching (BFV FHE)
+BFV Biometric Matching

 Biometric matching runs entirely inside BFV fully homomorphic encryption.
 The plaintext biometric template is never loaded into memory and never touches the CPU cache.
 A spy process observing cache access patterns sees only polynomial arithmetic over Ring-LWE coefficients — statistically indistinguishable from random memory access.
-The biometric data cannot be extracted from the computation trace.

 References: Percival, "Cache missing for fun and profit," BSDCan 2005.
 Osvik, Shamir, Tromer, "Cache Attacks and Countermeasures: the Case of AES," CT-RSA 2006.